IstratenkovMA/energy-registration/readme.md

 * Spring boot
 * Spring web
 <!-- -->
-In root project directory you can find docker-compose file if you using docker.
+In the root project directory you can find the docker-compose file if you are using docker.
-You can create db by installing docker desktop and executing ***docker-compose up*** in the root directory.
+You can create a db by installing docker desktop and executing ***docker-compose up*** in the root directory.
 <!-- -->
 For parsing csv files used ***OpenCSV*** library.
 To reduce boilerplate code used ***Lombok***.
 Database migration organized with ***Liquibase***.
 This project also use ***Swagger*** that based on ***OpenApi***.
 It provides self documented api and swagger-ui to make it easier to send request in a specific format.
 <!-- -->
 + Swagger-ui url: {host:port}/swagger-ui/index.html#
 + By default: http://localhost:8080/swagger-ui/index.html#
 * Liquibase migrations: {root}/src/main/resources/db/migration
 ##Details
 ###Fractions upload
 This is the format of csv file that is consumed by LegacyUploadController.uploadFractions or host:port/v1/fractions
 - Month,Profile,Fraction